-In September 2023, per campus Senate, current and incoming Ph.D. students at UBC Okanagan will be provided with a minimum funding package of at least \$22,000 per year, for up to the first four years of a Ph.D: https://gradstudies.ok.ubc.ca/tuition-awards-and-finance/minimum-funding-policy/
+In September 2024, per campus Senate, current and incoming Ph.D. students at UBC Okanagan will be provided with a minimum funding package of at least \$24,000 per year, for up to the first four years of a Ph.D.: https://gradstudies.ok.ubc.ca/tuition-awards-and-finance/minimum-funding-policy-2/

-Please also refer to the Awards and Scholarships information outlined below.
+Please also refer to the Awards and Scholarships section below.